khandu-utkarsh/khandu-utkarsh.github.io/my-website/out/projectMarkdown/frontendTech.md

 ---

 ## Intro
-My understanding of the frontend development process, particularly with React, and how it integrates with the Next.js framework.
+I have been delving into the world of frontend development lately, and this document serves as a record of everything I have explored.
+Most of my time experimenting with frontend technologies has been focused on Next.js, React, and Material UI.
 ---

 ## Keywords